acbeltrans/Meraki/README.md

 ## How to run
 1. Clone this repository
 2. Type this command in order to install npm on the current folder.
-This will run the back-end
+This will run the back-end on the following URL: http://localhost:3001
 ```
 npm install
 ```